Vive la Belle Époque! The Story of Giovanni Boldini and Franca Florio

 Portrait of Franca Florio is an oil-on-canvas painted by the Italian artist in 1901, last edited in 1924.

-Franca was the daughter of a bankrupt Palermitan noble family, who married into bourgeois money.
+Franca Florio, born Francesca Paola Jacona della Motta dei baroni di San Giuliano, was the daughter of a bankrupt Palermitan noble family, who married into bourgeois money.
 A true socialite, very well known within the decadent Sicilian society for her extravagant life.
-So much so, that she was dubbed the 'Queen of Palermo'.
+So much so, that she was dubbed the Queen of Palermo.
 She was also acclaimed internationally, for her charm and fortune.
 Her beloved yachts took her to parties all over the Mediterranean sea.

 Sargent’s Madame X

-Giovanni's peculiar brushstrokes are the stylistic elements that make Portrait of Madame X and Portrait of Franca Florio more dissimilar than alike.
-Moreover, Boldini’s figure does not possess the statuary poise; the sharpness of profile; or the stillness that Sargent infused in Virginie's portrait.
+Boldini’s peculiar brushstrokes are the stylistic elements that make Portrait of Madame X and Portrait of Franca Florio more dissimilar than alike.
+Moreover, Boldini’s figure does not possess the statuary poise; the sharpness of profile; or the stillness that Sargent infused in Gautreau’s portrait.
 Also, the background is not as dense, bare and dramatic as the one behind Madame X. In fact, Franca Florio seems to be hit by swirls of wind.
 It swishes around her, spreading color, shapes, fabric and material, and filling up the otherwise empty space.

 On the contrary, the composition of the scene is very similar.
 The women are alone with their lunar pallor, standing out against the pitch black of the fabric.
 The intimacy of the captured moment, the ladies’ elegance and sensuality, the unforgiving world that they embody, all unify the subjects.

 Giovanni Boldini’s style turned out to be very specific and personal, unharnessed by any main artistic movement.
-Dashing and vibrant realism portraying the high society the artist became part and a spectator of.
+Dashing and vibrant realism portrays the high society the artist became a member and a spectator of.
 Wedged in between the immediacy of the Impressionists and the dynamism of the Futurists.
 The bodies and the backgrounds are painted with swishing, long strokes.
-So long, dancing and whooshing that in 1933, TIME magazine, dubbed Boldini the “Master of Swish”.
+So long, dancing and whooshing that in 1933, Time magazine, dubbed Boldini the Master of Swish.

 Boldini aimed to capture the soul of his subjects, although they belonged to a world that was renowned for being empty and vacant.
-He played along with them, painting eloquent glances and crystallised their moving bodies in a series of captivating and exciting images.
+He played along with them, painting eloquent glances and crystallizing their moving bodies in a series of captivating and exciting images.

-Giovanni's figures are so smooth and delicate, so fashionably dressed, they fizz with malice and beauty.
-His nickname from Time magazine, as"Master of Swish" is well and truly deserved.
+Boldini’s figures are so smooth and delicate, so fashionably dressed, they fizz with malice and beauty.
+His nickname from Time magazine, as the Master of Swish is well and truly deserved.